juntao/arenztopia/content/essential_info.md

 Arenztopia has lots of cities:

 Arenztopia City is on the southern coast.
 It is the capital of Arenztopia and of the Capital Region.
 It's the biggest city in Arenztopia and it controls Arenztopia Bay, a stop on many major shipping routes.
 Arenztopia City is strategically placed next to Arenztopia Bay on a steep hill.

 New Rome is farther inland in the Capital Region.
-It's the center of technology in Arenztopia; compare to Silicon Valley.
+It's the center of technology in Arenztopia; it's comparable to Silicon Valley in the US.

 New Athens is in the Coast Region, about 75 to a hundred miles away from Arenztopia Volcano.
 It's the capital of the arts, and has produced many trending and contemporary artists throughout the ages.

 Canopia, on the northern coast, is the capital of the Coast Region.
 It is a bustling resort town which has a bustling tourism industry.

 Arville is near the northern tip of Arenztopia.
 It boasts the record for the lowest temperature in Arenztopia: -16 degrees celsius.

 Shersville is the capital of Uivrmw.
 It has a bunch of museums.
 It is a relatively young city, having been established in 1890.

 Chanlania is the largest city in Uivrmw.
 It was formerly a city-state.

 Hasiania is the capital of Qfhgrxv, which is a minor state bordering the Arenztopian Desert.
 It's the sister city of Chanlania and was also formerly a city-state.

 Sitin is a city on the border between Qfhgrxv, the Arenztopian Desert, and the National Forest.
 It is the sister city of Shreet.

 Shreet is a city on the border between Qfhgrxv and the Arenztopian Desert.
 It is known for its art museum.
 It's the sister city of Sitin.

 New Paris is the capital of, and the largest city in, the Tfziwrzmh.
 It has a bustling tourist industry.

 New Austin is the capital of, and the largest city in, the Arenztopian Desert.
 It's the sister city of New Paris, and also has a bustling tourist industry.

 Austerfield is the capital of Szkkrmvhh.
 It is one of the oldest cities in Arenztopia, having been founded in 1544.
 It's known as a very industrial city.

 Olb City is the second-largest city in Arenztopia, with 1.75 million residents.
 It is known for its architecture, industry, and science.
 It's the capital of the Old Region.

 Natania City is a satellite city of Olb City.
 There's nothing really special about it.

 Noi City is the sister city of Olb City and is home to much contemporary art and architecture.

 Choran City was the capital city of the newly annexed Republic of Modinau.
 It has a large port and narrow streets; it's a very beautiful city with almost no skyscrapers.

 Salnez is a charming fishing town in the Modinau Region.
 It is known for its beautiful tropical beaches and highly environmentally freindly fishing practices.

 ## Living